trackmatic/kong.net/readme.md

 ### Creating a Plugin

-Once you have a instance of the plugins request factory you can start creating plugins.
+Once you have an instance of the plugins request factory you can start creating plugins.
 The code snippet below illustrates how this can be done

     var plugin = new RateLimitingPlugin
     {